tigerlcl/DeepFund/README.md

 We evaluate the trading capability of LLM across various financial market given a standard environment.
 We present the performance in a nearly live view of trading arena.
 The LLM shall ingest external information and make trading decisions.

-## Disclaimer

-This project is for **educational and research purposes only, it does not actually trade.**
+> Disclaimer: This project is for educational and research purposes only, it does not actually trade.

-## Overview
-This environment covers 5 key services, which are Data Ingestion, Trading Simulator, Analytics, Live Arena and Storage.

-DONE: Data Ingestion | Analytics | Trading Simulator

-TODO: Live Arena | Storage

 ## Setup